ambroziepaval/design-patterns-java/README.md

 ### Null Object

 A no-op object that conforms to the required interface, satisfying a dependency requirement of some other object.

+### Observer

+An observer is an object that wishes to be informed about events happening in the system.
+The entity generating the events is an observable.